-- 8.1 Courses will be signaled from a reader board on the race committee signal boat.
-The reader board will have three rows: top, middle, and bottom.
-Each class will be designated one of these rows, which will be announced with the classes, to signal the course for that class. - 8.2 The course description on the reader board will be a series of letters on one row indicating the marks and their required sequence.
-The first letter displayed is the starting mark buoy, the last letter is the finishing mark buoy, and the letters between are rounding marks. - 8.3 The marks are specified in Attachment A: Mark Descriptions. - 8.4 All rounding marks other than gate marks shall be left to port.
-When mark S or F is used as a rounding mark, a boat must also pass between the mark and the race committee signal boat when rounding. - 8.5 The leeward rounding mark will be a gate mark.
-If one of the gate marks is missing, the course at that mark is to round the remaining mark to port. - 8.6 If a mark has been substituted by an object displaying flag M, the attachment of a buoy, including the original mark, to the object will not be considered temporary or accidental for its purpose of identification or protection, and the buoy will be considered part of the mark. - 8.7 If a starting or finishing mark is substituted by an object displaying flag M, repetitive sound signals are not required.
+- 8.6 If a mark has been substituted by an object displaying flag M, the attachment of a buoy, including the original mark, to the object will not be considered temporary or accidental for its purpose of identification or protection, and the buoy will be considered part of the mark. - 8.7 If the starting or finishing mark is substituted by an object displaying flag M, repetitive sound signals are not required.
 This changes RRS 34. - 8.8 After completing the first leg of the course, a boat shall not cross the finishing line unless she is finishing or rounding the finishing mark buoy as a rounding mark.
 This changes RRS 28.2.
 A boat that fails to observe this restriction may exonerate herself by taking a Two-Turns Penalty as described in RRS 44.2.
 This changes RRS 44.1 but does not change RRS 44.1(b).
 A boat that fails to exonerate herself will be scored Did Not Finish (DNF) without a hearing.
 This changes RRS 63.1 and A5.
 The finishing line and its marks is an obstruction and not a mark for a boat required to keep clear.